Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 machine (mapping `lo/lp` to `ro/rp`).

-The Javascript SwingSet implementation uses these actual strings as keys in the arguments and the C-list tables.
+The Javascript SwingSet implementation uses these actual strings as keys in the arguments and the C-List tables.
 In other languages, they could be represented by a tagged union whose only real member is an integer.

 Each Vat's numberspace is independent (so "1" could nominally be allocated in